-HIS 6540 Individual Reading and Research
+HIS 6540 - Individual Reading and Research

-Prerequisite: Consent of instructor and department chair Individual reading and research in an area of history.
+Credits, 3 sem. hrs.
+Prerequisite(s): Consent of instructor and department chair.
+Individual reading and research in an area of history.
 May be repeated once.

-HIS 6555 Historical Research and Methodology
+HIS 6555 - Historical Research and Methodology

+Credits, 3 sem. hrs.
 An analysis of basic methodology and research tools currently employed in history and other social sciences.

-HIS 6563
+HIS 6563 - Thesis I

-Prerequisite: Admission to candidacy; approval of prospectus and satisfactory progress as determined by the advisor.
-(Eligible for grade of PR only until HIS 6564 is completed; the permanent grade for 6563 and 6564 will be assigned when the thesis, including oral defense, is completed.)
+Credits, 3 sem. hrs.
+Prerequisite(s): Admission to candidacy; approval of prospectus and satisfactory progress as determined by the advisor.

+(Eligible for grade of PR only until HIS 6564 is completed; the permanent grade for HIS 6563 and HIS 6564 will be assigned when the thesis, including oral defense, is completed.)

-HIS 6564 Thesis II
+HIS 6564 - Thesis II

-Prerequisite: Instructor's consent.
 (Eligible for temporary grade PR only until thesis is completed; a permanent grade will be assigned when the thesis is completed.)
 Binding fee required.